 To learn more about Google BigQuery, visit here.

 Analyzing and handling a large amount of data can be cumbersome in CSV files.
-CSV to BigQuery will help you smoothen your Analysis processes and gain the following features of BigQuery:
+BigQuery import CSV will help you smoothen your Analysis processes and gain the following features of BigQuery:

 - Real-Time Analytics